 In the class, you will learn about working with a copper plate to translate your drawings into a printable matrix.
 We will be using the technique drypoint, which is where you draw directly onto a plate using an etching needle.
 We will cover how to polish your plate, bevel your edges, draw onto copper, and use the printing press.
 You will be guided through each step of the printing process and leave with a few prints of your image!

+No experience necessary!
+All levels are welcome.
 This is a great introductory class for those interested in pursuing other etching techniques using copper.

 All materials and tools will be provided for the class.